francois-roseberry/hydropi/README.md

 Back-end is in Javascript, with [nodejs](https://nodejs.org/).
 Frontend is in Javascript, with [React](https://reactjs.org/).

 ## Workflow
-Code pushed to github, then -> tests run on CircleCI, if tests pass and on master branch, then -> Code push to balena.io, who build an ARM-compatible docker image, which then -> push to the Raspberry Pi
+Code pushed to github, then -> tests run on CircleCI, if tests pass and on master branch, then -> Code push to balena.io, which build an ARM-compatible docker image,  then -> push to the Raspberry Pi

 ## Components (electronics)
 * 3 actuators: